johanngb/ruv-useR2018/session2/Differential_Expression_with_RUV4/README.md

 P-value distributions for unadjusted and RUV4-adjusted data sets
 ----------------------------------------------------------------

-Here we compare the results obtained from unajusted and RUV4- adjusted data using p-value distributions.
+Here we compare the results obtained from unadjusted and RUV4-adjusted data using p-value distributions.

 ``` r
 ## We select K = 23